lucianohgo/lucianohgo.com/posts/the-road-to-great-product-performance-first-steps.md

 date: '2020-05-13'
 description: "The first steps you should take to start tackling performance and how to speed them up"
 cover: 'https://lucianohgo.com/images/the-road-to-great-product-performance-first-steps/road.jpg'
-coverAlt: 'The road to a performant product is long, the sooner you start the better'
+coverAlt: 'The road to a performant product is long, the sooner you start, the better'
 authors:
   - lucianohgo
 tags: